https://swchrs.ou.edu/Initiatives Parent Page: Initiatives id: 34819 Active Page: Webinar Series id: 34838

 Strengthening ties between institutions and the communities they serve by encouraging civic participation and fostering partnerships that drive positive change.

-For the 2024-2025 events, SWCHRS will be offering a credentialed five-part training on Managing Difficult Conversations (MDC).
+For the 2025-2026 events, SWCHRS will be offering a credentialed five-part training on Managing Civil Discourse (MCD) in the fall.
 This structured, evidence-based series equips professionals in higher education with the skills necessary to navigate challenging discussions effectively.
 The training focuses on selecting the right conflict resolution model based on situational needs and applying proven techniques to maintain productive dialogue in professional and academic settings.

-Managing Difficult Conversations – A Five-Part Training Series
+Managing Civil Discourse – A Five-Part Training Series

 Crucial Conversations Model – Handling High-Stakes Discussions